Alex-Mak-MCW/Data-Masters-Challenge-Team7/README.md

    ```bash
    git clone https://github.com/Alex-Mak-MCW/Data-Masters-Challenge-Team7.git
    ```
+2. Unzip the cleaned data from the data folder
-2. Run the Python Notebook files you wish to try!
+3. Run the Python Notebook files you wish to try!

 ## Overall Findings